Meet Tank! He's such a hecking good boy.

 They'd recently put down a former dog, which is a sad process for any pet owner, and they needed time to heal.

 Tank was the first to go.
 The Duff's saw a Facebook status update about the arrangement and visited Tank.
-This time, he got adopted.
+This time, he a home.

 "People need to give pit bulls a chance.
 They're loyal and loving dogs.
 They get a very bad rap and are highly misrepresented in the general public and media."